 1. Do not drink and drive

-Using drugs and alcohol before driving puts everyone’s life at risk, including the pedestrians.
+Using drugs and alcohol before driving puts everyone’s life at risk, including pedestrians.
 Alcohol impairs your decision-making abilities on the road; therefore, you will not be able to make a sensible judgment on the road.

 You will find it hard to approximate a pedestrian’s distance, making it difficult to avoid an accident.